piotracalski/healthcheck/README.md

 To avoid request rate limiting *key* parameter is added to each request.
 By default, key string value should be placed in: *root/credentials/psi.json* under *API_KEY* key.<br>
 For more info, please visit: https://developers.google.com/speed/docs/insights/v5/get-started?pli=1

-### Firefox Geckodriver
-In order to use accessibility module Firefox Geckodriver is needed.
-Its default location is: *root/drivers/geckodriver.exe* For more info, please visit: https://github.com/mozilla/geckodriver

 ### Configuration
 Currently all configuration variables are located in *root/config.json*.<br>
 Default configuration: